British Engineerium: History

 The company employed eminent civil engineer Thomas Hawksley to find a suitable site for a new pumping station.
 Hawksley built more waterworks than any of his Victorian counterparts: he oversaw more than 150 schemes in Britain and abroad.
 In 1858, he advised the company that the shallow chalk valley at Goldstone Bottom, at the south end of West Blatchington village just outside Hove, would be a good candidate for exploratory drilling.
 Test wells were sunk, and confirmed his impression.
 The company bought the 3.5 acre of land in 1862, and in 1865 it was granted permission to build a pumping station on the site.
 By this stage, the Lewes Road facility was suffering from pollution, and the opening of another pumping station at Falmer and the building of more reservoirs had not been sufficient to satisfy demand.

 Work took place during 1866, and the facility opened in that year with the name Goldstone Pumping Station.
-The Brighton, Hove and Preston Constant Water Service Company operated it until its acquisition by Brighton Corporation.
+The Brighton, Hove and Preston Constant Service Waterworks Company operated it until its acquisition by Brighton Corporation.
 In its original form, the complex consisted of a boiler house and adjacent engine room, coal cellars and a chimney described by one historian as "truly monumental", all built of polychrome brick.
 The engine room housed a 120-horsepower beam engine made by Charles Amos of London-based manufacturer Easton and Amos.
 It was a compound engine of the type patented by engineer Arthur Woolf.
 Water was drawn from a 160 ft well which started immediately below the engine, which was known as the "Number 1 Engine".
 It was driven by three Lancashire boilers with twin furnaces, which were fed by two coal cellars.
 Up to 130000 impgal of water could be pumped per hour.

-In 1872, ownership of Goldstone Pumping Station and all other water facilities in the Brighton area passed to Brighton Corporation, which formed a new committee called the Brighton Water Corporation to operate them.
+In 1872, ownership of Goldstone Pumping Station and all other water facilities in the Brighton area passed to Brighton Corporation, which formed a new committee called the Brighton Corporation Waterworks to operate them.
 Demand for water continued to rise, so in 1876 the corporation undertook a major expansion of the pumping station.
 A second engine room was added, and a separate coal storage shed was built in the grounds.
 Workshop facilities were also provided, with a range of machine tools, forge, lathe and planer and a separate Easton and Amos steam engine, apparently left over from The Great Exhibition.
 The new engine house was equipped with the "Number 2 Engine"—a 250-horsepower Woolf compound unit built by the firm of Easton and Anderson and with a pumping capacity of 150000 impgal per hour.
 It was powered by three more Lancashire boilers.
 Mayor of Brighton Henry Abbey fired up the engine for the first time on 26 October 1876; his visit, with members of the Water Corporation committee, was recorded on a plaque in the engine room.
 A network of arched tunnels were built to link the new coal shed, the workshop and the firing platform of the boiler room.
 The subterranean passages were used by coal trucks.